The Irish left (politics)

 Eamon Gilmore.

-Labour's senior MEP is the ex Workers Party
+Labour's senior MEP until 2012 was the ex Workers Party

 Proinsias De Rossa.